 Back to the riot…

-So what would a peace-loving guy who just wants to watch the football, but has found himself in a riot do?
+So what would a bloke who just wants to watch the football, but has found himself in a riot do?
 Get out of the riot as quick as possible would be the obvious answer.

 Easier said than done!

 The police let me know that they had their eye on me, gripping their batons and looking at me with such aggression.
 You can only imagine my horror when one copper actually swung for me!
 Luckily, due to my geographical place of birth, I have had more than my fair share of ducking and escaping blows.

 But why pick on me?
 Could they not see by my body language that I wanted no part in this?
 As I ran to the train station to get to Durham were my mates were watching the game, I noticed a police barrier.
 The police wouldn’t allow me in the station and proceeded to take photos of me.

 As I tried in vain, members of the general public walked past me and looked down on me with disgust.
 One man even spat on me!

 And then it hit me – boom!
 I worked out why the police and others thought I was one of the scummy, racist bigots: It was my attire.